 Fabricating a frame or part with steel involves a quality-controlled engineering process, especially compared to the often human-error-riddled process of erecting a wooden frame.
 This adherence to high standards reduces mistakes or problems in a project – allowing the schedule for your project to proceed without a hiccup.

 Steel is recyclable.

-In fact, structural steel is among the most frequently recycled materials on the planet; the steel we use today is almost 90% recycled product.
-Aside from the environmentally-friendly impacts this has, you’ll also enjoy positive budgetary effects.
+Structural steel is among the most frequently recycled materials on the planet; the steel we use today is almost 90% recycled product.
+Aside from the environmentally friendly impacts this has, you’ll also enjoy positive budgetary effects.
 You’ll save money when you work with steel because you’ll be able to avoid landfill fees.
-You’ll also be able to brand your project and resultant building as a sustainable one – a move that will attract and satisfy public interest.
+You’ll also be able to brand your project and resultant building as sustainable – a move that will attract and satisfy public interest.

 Steel requires less long-term maintenance.

 Over the decades, after your team finishes your building project, the repairs and replacements for your building will be minimal.
 This will end up saving the building owners substantial amounts of money.

 Think about the stressors your building will face: damaging winds, snow loads, and even potential earthquakes or fires.
 But, even if all your building suffers is the natural aging process and routine pest activity, the fact that it’s made from steel will keep it solid and sturdy.
 As an added benefit, insurance companies realize this – and often offer more affordable policies due to this fact.

 Steel is versatile.